malie/undiluted/README.md

 When finished, it outputs an URL that you can use to play it and share it :)

-Generate your own str8ts, share it with your friends.
+Generate your own puzzle, share it with your friends.
 Let me know which ones you like best.

 Have fun
 https://twitter.com/markusliedl